Skip to Content

 Pieces of Israeli-Moroccan style salmon with peppers on a white plate with a blue line around the edges on a white wood background

-Salmon in a delicious and spicy tomato and red pepper sauce.
+Salmon simmered in a delicious, dairy-free tomato and red pepper sauce.

 Prep Time 15 minutes